-Risk Issue/Impact How managed ALGS Channel Repair Costs The cost of permanent channel repairs could be significant in 2005/06 and 2006/07.
-CPC has retained \$12 million as of March 31, 2005 to fund permanent repairs and will retain further cash in 2005/06.
+Risk Issue/Impact How managed ALGS Channel Repair Costs The cost of permanent channel repairs is significant in 2005/06 and 2006/07.
+CPC has retained \$20 million as of March 31, 2005 to fund permanent repairs and will retain further cash through 2006/07.
 CPC will seek to recover these costs and lost revenue from insurers and/or the design-build contractor.
-Waneta Expansion Construction Decision Construction of WAX is subject to: permitting, design-build bids, entitlement negotiations, power marketing and long-term borrowing costs.
-Each could affect project timing, scale and viability.
+WAX Construction Decision Construction of WAX is subject to: permitting, design-build bids, entitlement negotiations, power marketing and long-term borrowing costs.
+Each could affect project timing, cost, scale and viability.
 CPC is pursuing the design-evaluate- build development strategy used to develop ALGS and BRX.
 CPC has achieved a transfer of the Waneta Water Reserve to CPC/CBT, and has also signed a Waneta Cooperation Agreement and a Transmission Rights Agreement with Teck Cominco.
-Canal Plant Agreement (CPA) Renegotiations The existing CPA includes Brilliant entitlements.
-Key parts of the CPA expire in September 2005.
-BC Hydro, CPC, FortisBC and Teck Cominco are negotiating to renew the CPA for 30 years and to include BRX and WAX.
-CPC continues to work with BC Hydro, FortisBC and Teck Cominco on finalization of the CPA renewal.
-The CPA renewal agreements are expected to be finalized in September 2005.
-Brilliant Expansion - Commercial Operation Date The scheduled Commercial Operation date is August 2006.
+CPA Renegotiations The existing CPA includes Brilliant entitlements.
+Key parts of the CPA were to expire in September 2005.
+BC Hydro, CPC, FortisBC and Teck Cominco have negotiated a renewed and extended CPA that includes BRX and WAX and runs until at least December 31, 2035.
+Coming into force of this new CPA depends upon "satisfactory" regulatory approval.
+If there is an "unsatisfactory" regulatory outcome, the 1994 Canal Plant Benefit Extension Agreement would protect the BRD entitlement through 2035, and CPC would negotiate separate entitlement agreements with BC Hydro for BRX and WAX, similar to the entitlement agreement that is in place for ALGS.
+BRX Commercial Operation Date The scheduled commercial operation date has been delayed until late 2006/07.
 Missing that date would have a direct negative impact on project revenues.
-Estimated August Revenues are \$2.3 million.
+Estimated 2006/07 net income from September 2006 to March 2007 is \$10.8 million.
 CPC actively monitors the progress of construction.
 The design-build contract specifies a project completion date, with bonuses for early completion and penalties for late completion exceeding one month.